Elected Officials to Protect America:

 To create a safe, prosperous, and healthy planet, we empower bold leadership from elected officials and civic leaders to protect our environment, and fight climate change.

 As current and former elected officials who care deeply about protecting our planet and people from the dangers of climate change, EOPA educates through value-based storytelling, training lawmakers, and connecting elected officials to inspire strong environmental policy.
-We are led by veterans and frontline lawmakers, and work to help them lead national policy conversations.
+Our programs are led by lawmakers who are veterans and elected officials who represent frontline communities.

 Through visual, value-based storytelling, EOPA investigates the dangers and of climate impacts on global water security as well as solutions open to communities and countries across the globe.
 We have completed two short documentaries with more in production.
 Learn more.